CoralPink/mdbook-tailor/README.md

 ![warning](res/warning.webp)

 Explicitly setting the width and height of image elements will reduce layout deviations and improve CLS.

-(However, not all of them can be solved...)

 ## Corresponding image file